 A great talk by Dan Luu on files.
+Dan also has two great posts on his website Files are fraught with peril and Filesystem error handling.
 My key takeaways.

 Files are literally impossible to use safely and correctly on modern computers.

-If you really care about data integrity, you should put the data in a database instead of on disk. sqlite
+If you really care about data integrity, you should put the data in a database instead of on disk.
+The database designers almost certainly put more thought and care into ensuring data integrity on disk than you have time to do. sqlite

 On big problem is fsync

-, which serves the dual purpose of working as a fence instruction to prevent reordering, and also of clearing all caches.
-Programmers often need to prevent reordering, but rarely want to clear all caches.
-The result is that code needs to liberally call fsync
+, the command normally used to flush a file’s dirty pages to stable storage.
+This command serves the dual purpose of working as a fence instruction to prevent reordering or writes, but it is also an instruction to clear all caches.
+Programmers often need to prevent reordering or writes, but rarely want to clear all caches.
+The result is that code often needs to liberally call fsync

 in order to be correct, but code that liberally calls fsync

-Two misguided workaround that are commonly suggest are 1) write your data in a new file and rename
+Two misguided workarounds that are commonly suggested are (1) write your data in a new file and rename

 to existing files.
 Neither of these actions are safe. rename